grom358/drupal-procedural-to-object-oriented/slides.md

 * It is a description or template for how to solve a problem that can be used in many different situations.

 Note: Now we have looked at basic example of changing a module from procedural to object-oriented lets look at some useful techniques that we can apply with object-oriented modules.
-Note: So what are design patterns?
+So what are design patterns?
-Note: A design pattern is a general reusable solution to a commonly occurring problem within a given context in software design.
+A design pattern is a general reusable solution to a commonly occurring problem within a given context in software design.
-Note: The solution isn't a concrete implementation but a description or template on how to solve a problem that can be used in different situations.
+The solution isn't a concrete implementation but a description or template on how to solve a problem that can be used in different situations.
-Note: These design patterns also apply outside of Drupal and are common in many object-oriented langauges.
+These design patterns also apply outside of Drupal and are common in many object-oriented langauges.
-Note: So with Drupal 8 this means less drupalisms.
+So with Drupal 8 this means less drupalisms.
 The idea being once you learn something in Drupal 8 you can apply it in multiple situations.
-Note: So lets look at some of these design patterns and how they can be applied to our modules.
+So lets look at some of these design patterns and how they can be applied to our modules.

 ---